Write for Archer

 - First-person narrative/writing from personal experience

-- Easy-to-understand concepts – Archer is for everyone, not just those with tertiary education
+- Easy-to-understand concepts – Archer is for everyone from secondary education level up

 - Honesty, openness and diplomatic discussion